kudocc/demo/sqlite/README.md

 # sqlite

-Test on iPhone4，compare the table with index and table without index.
+I want to test the select performance on table with index and table withot index.
+The test is on iPhone4.
+The table `downloaded_image_url` has 24852 rows.

-#1
+There are two sqlite statements:

+1.`select * from downloaded_image_url where image_url=?`
+2.`select * from downloaded_image_url order by image_size desc limit 5`

+Let's go:

+#1 limit 5, keep the time just after execute sql statement.

 ```
 - (NSTimeInterval)testSelect:(FMDatabase *)database {